IoT Open Basic

 Start by creating a new API Key from the standard user interface This is explained in Chapter 4 in case you forgot.

-Then create a lynx - out node by dragging it to the canvas.
-Double click on it to create your Lynx connection.
-In the editor for the node click on the pen to add a new Lynx server connection.
-Enter the data like in the picture below.
+it to create your Lynx connection.
+In the editor for the node click on the pen

 Of course you change the API Key to your key.
 Note that in the Broker field you just type the hostname, this will make it use a tcp-connection instead of a websocket one.

-Now draw a line between the inject node and the lynx - out.
-You should have a flow that looks like this.
+Now draw a line between the inject node and the lynx - out

 Now, every time you press the inject node you will publish data to the function in IoT Open.
 Verify that it works by looking in the Workbench or in the standard user interface.